thatpythonguys/thatpythonguys.github.io/_posts/2022-02-15-linearalgebratest.md

 Hello!
 This is my first real post, so this is going to mostly just be a test of my Markdown abilities.

-Anways I thought it was interesting how repetitive the introduction of linear algebra can be.
-That's not to say that repititive, it's just that we've found a lot of ways to essentially say the same thing.
+Anyways I thought it was interesting how repetitive the introduction of linear algebra can be.
+That's not to say that the repetition is bad, it's just that we've found a lot of ways to essentially say the same thing.

 Consider a system of $m$ equations with $n$ variables: